boodah-consulting/n-vyro-governance/README.md

  * [Contributing](#Contributing)
  * [Copyright](#Copyright)

-## Aims
+## Aim

 Assisting in improving, and standardising, the current way we automate and track the progress of our beloved plants.

-With N-Vyro.io you can create your ideal environment settings without worrying about how everything communicates with each other.
+With [n-vyro.io](https://n-vyro.io), you can create your ideal environmental settings without worrying about how everything talks to each other; or whether your devices are giving your data away.

-We also make it easier to integrate existing equipment into your environment, providing enhanced functionality previously missing.
+We make it easier to integrate existing tech into your environment, enhancing it; providing valuable data you never knew you had.

 ### What We Are Not